andreasioannoutech/Spell-Checker/README.md

 4. compile and run ap
 5. start typing into the EditText and you will get a suggestion bellow that into a TextView

-Update: Added Android Spell checker too
+Update: Implemented Android Spell checker as well